-III.
 OBJECTIVES

-Prepare land area to receive the experimental plants with the following specifications:
+Prepare land area and manage the experimental plants with the following specifications:

-- i.
-Area will be sufficient to accommodate up to 500 plants from Lindow, Gilchrist, Labavitch and Dandekar. - ii.
+- 1. Area will be sufficient to accommodate up to 500 plants from Lindow, Gilchrist, Labavitch, and Dandekar. - 2.
 Row spacing is 15 feet between rows with 4 feet between plants.
 This spacing requires 18 rows of 28 plants each and includes a 50 foot open space around the planted area.
-Total area occupied by plants and buffer zones will be a minimum of 1.8 acres. - iii.
-Each row will be staked with 7 foot grape stakes supporting 13 gauge wire in two wire trellis system with a stake at each plant site.
-Wires will be stretched and anchored by 7 foot pressure treated posts at the end of each row. - iv.
+Total area occupied by plants and buffer zones will be a minimum of 1.8 acres.

+- 3. Each row will be staked with 7 foot grape stakes supporting 13 gauge wire in two wire trellis system with a stake at each plant site.
+Wires will be stretched and anchored by 7 foot pressure treated posts at the end of each row. - 4.
 Area will be fenced to protect against rabbit invasion.
-The plants will be irrigated by surface furrow with several pre-plant irrigations to bring the soil to field capacity at the time of plant. - v.
-Field crews will be provided from these funds to assist in planting and weeding. - vi.
-Irrigation and pest management will be provided by Cooperator Kominek. - vii.
-Plants will be mechanically inoculated with Xylella fastidiosa in 2011.
+The plants will be irrigated by surface furrow with several preplant irrigations to bring the soil to field capacity at the time of plant. - 5.
+Field crews will be provided from these funds to assist in planting and weeding. - 6.
+Irrigation and pest management will be provided by Cooperator Tom Kominek. - 7.
+All flowers will be removed and all prunings will be autoclaved before disposal under conditions of the permit - 8.
+Plants will be mechanically inoculated with Xylella fastidiosa in 2011 and subsequent years.